-As a school we have a very positive approach to all types of behaviour with a clear reward system that is followed by all staff and pupils.
+As a school we have a very positive approach to all types of behaviour with tailored reward systems that are followed by all staff and pupils.

-If a children has behavioural difficulties they will have an IEP.
-This will identify specific issues, put relevant support in place and sets targets in accordance with their needs.
+If a children demonstrates behavioural difficulties they will have an IEP which will identify specific issues, put relevant support in place and sets targets in accordance with their needs.

-After any behaviour incident we expect the child to reflect on their behaviour with an adult, often completing a reflection form.
+After any behaviour incident we expect the child to reflect on their behaviour with an adult and the school's Behaviour Policy will be followed.
 This helps to identify why the incident happened and what the child needs to do differently next time to change and improve their behaviour.